Develop a broad cross-functional managerial perspective.

 Transfer of Credit

-Depending on their academic background, students in either track may be required to enroll in foundation courses upon entering the MSSCM program.
+Depending on their academic background, students may be required to enroll in Foundations courses upon entering the MSSCM program.
 These are in addition to the 36 required credits; however, all grades will count toward GPA calculation:

 - OMM 510 Operations Management Foundations (2 credits) – required for all MSSCM students